A Quick Body Image Quiz

-If you’re taking the time to read this article, you probably answered ‘yes’ to the above questions.
+If you’re taking the time to read this article, you likely answered ‘yes’ to the above questions.
 You might also say, ‘So what if I have a poor body image?
 Most of the women I know don’t like their bodies!”

 What most of us don’t completely understand, however, is that a negative body image actually interferes with our ability to lose weight and achieve the fit, healthy bodies we want.
 To say nothing of the disastrous impact it has on the quality of our lives.

-Body Image & Weight Loss
+Body Image And Weight Loss